hhajj/hassanelhajj.github.io/README.md

 # Hassan El Hajj

 ## 💡 About Me
-I am an **Applied ML Security Engineer** and **Prospective PhD Researcher** with 16+ years of experience delivering enterprise IT, cybersecurity, and broadcast infrastructure.
+I am a **Security Engineer** and **Prospective PhD Researcher** with 16+ years of experience delivering enterprise IT, cybersecurity, and broadcast infrastructure.
 My career spans **AI security engineering, adaptive deception, privacy-preserving machine learning, and LLM guardrails**, as well as **datacenter, networking, and broadcast media systems**.

 In 2015, I founded the **Rabab Cancer Foundation**, leading its digital transformation, volunteer scaling, and technical backbone—combining technology with impact-driven social innovation.